Origins

 The majority of what we now know as Northgate Park neighborhood was built in the boom years after World War II throughout the 40’s, 50’s and 60’s.
 NPNA was formed in 1987.

 As the development evolved, local Real Estate Auctioneer J. Franklin Barfield, his wife Ruby D. Barfield and C. B. Wagoner donated parcels of land to the City of Durham to establish the Park as we know it today.
 First came the donation of the main Park area in March 1938, recorded in Record of Deeds Book 125, page 365.
-C.B.
-Wagoner had to first resolve a note on the property then sold it for the princely sum of $1 to the City.
 Interestingly, this deed was notarized by one Ruby D. Barfield, Notary Public.
 In October 1940 came the dog park area (Book 135, page 585), followed in April 1941 by the Tennis Court triangle (Book 138, page 540).
 Both of these tracts of land were jointly owned by Wagoner and the Barfields and each transferred for $1 to the City.

 Of surprise to many local residents is the fact that German Prisoners of War were housed locally.
-Butner Prisoner of War camp was closed in the 40’s with some buildings dismantled and the materials sold to local businesses and residents to build homes.
+Butner Prisoner of War camp was closed in the 1940s with some buildings dismantled and the materials sold to local businesses and residents to build homes.
 You can recognize some of these materials in attics around the neighborhood by their thicker than normal 2x4s appearance and rough cut versus factory planed.

 The original NGP houses were white, had wooden siding and the shutters had silhouette cut-outs.
 If you have shutters like these now, hold on to them: they are almost antique!
 Have you ever wondered why there are so many aluminum window and porch awnings in Northgate Park?
 It is because of Mr. Norman Draper who lived at 2701 Farthing.
 His truck even had a small aluminum awning on the driver’s side!
 Norman’s work was so popular that after retirement he even had to black out the phone number on the driver’s door of his van to stop the calls.

-It’s interesting to note that parts of the community and individual roads have changed names several times over the years: back in the 20’s, Shenandoah was Hutchins Street and Farthing was Midway Avenue then Maxwell; East Hammond was Fleetwood.
+It’s interesting to note that parts of the community and individual roads have changed names several times over the years: back in the 1920s, Shenandoah was Hutchins Street and Farthing was Midway Avenue then Maxwell; East Hammond was Fleetwood.
 Part of the neighborhood around Murray/Herring/Maynard used to be called MacArthur Heights.

-• Gresham Avenue used to be called Leon until the mid-1990’s.
+- Gresham Avenue used to be called Leon until the mid-1990s.
 It was renamed after Buck Gresham who was a long term resident and city employee.

-• Acadia, in plan at least, continued all the way up and intersected Herring Boulevard.
+- Acadia, in plan at least, continued all the way up and intersected Herring Boulevard.

-• In to the 50’s Duke Street dead ended at Leon.
+- In to the 1950s Duke Street dead ended at Leon.

-• As late as the 1960’s Murray Avenue was a dirt road and had quail living in the adjacent woods.
+- As late as the 1960s Murray Avenue was a dirt road and had quail living in the adjacent woods.
 Some of the Murray family still live in the neighborhood today.

 Bus routes used to run through Northgate Park (there was one stop at the junction of Gresham and Shenandoah and another near the traffic stop at the junction of Lavender/Glendale) taking local workers to the Tobacco Warehouses.

-The area at the end of Gresham across the creek by the dog park was deeded by Durham Realty & Insurance Company in October 1958 by deed recorded in Book 252 Page 613.
+The area at the end of Gresham across the creek by the former dog park was deeded by Durham Realty & Insurance Company in October 1958 by deed recorded in Book 252 Page 613.

 The Barfield Center